recomb-conference/recomb2026/how_to_register.md

 * Lunch on all satellite meeting days
 * Refreshments during coffee breaks and poster sessions

+---

 #### Registration Fees

-Below are the registration rates.
+Below are the early registration rates for RECOMB 2026 and the Satellite Meetings.
 Please note that **members of ISCB and Hellenic Bioinformatics receive a 15% discount**.
 ISCB membership can be added during the RECOMB 2026 registration process.

 For more information about membership options, please visit the [International Society for Computational Biology](https://www.iscb.org/membership-details) or [Hellenic Bioinformatics](https://hscbio.wordpress.com/contact-where/) websites.